tmdc-it-solutions/lumen-microservice-template/README.md

 ## Installation

-Clone the repository.
-Install using Docker.
-It will build once on deployment.
+1. Clone the repository.
+2. Copy `.env.example` as `.env`.
+Tweak accordingly.
+3. Copy `phpunit.xml.dist` as `phpunit.xml`.
+Tweak accordingly.
+4. Build using `docker-compose`.
+It will reference your `.env`.

 ```bash
 $ docker-compose up